 It’s not always easy, but when the proper systems and routines are put into place, it is simple.
 Most of us forget that simple and easy aren’t the same thing.
 There are frequent bumps and difficulties during our days, so keeping the bigger purpose of why we’re doing what we’re doing in the forefront of our minds is key.

-I’ve shared before about my secret to running a productive household.
+I’ve shared before about my secret to running a productive household and staying organized on the homestead.
 In this blog post, I am sharing the key to planning.
 It includes how to plan, things to avoid when planning, and the purposes of our planning.

 Household Management: The Key to Running a Successful Household